5 min read

 A problem many parents face is that the behavior of a healthy, developing teenager is often alarming and conflicted.
 How can we tell what's cause for concern and what isn't?

-In this article, we're going to unpack the differences between normal, healthy teenage behavior and abnormal mental health concerns that require professional help.
+In this article, we're going to unpack the differences between normal, healthy teenage behavior and abnormal mental health concerns that require professional help for your teen.

 Key Takeaways: